 For thrips management, a rotation program using conventional insecticides based on the active ingredients spinetoram (Radiant SC), cyantraniliprole (Exirel), flupyradifurone (Sivanto Prime) and acetamiprid (Assail) can be effective.
 Of these, spinetoram is most effective as it controls both the adult and larval chilli thrips populations.
 Most of the other products are effective in managing the adults only.

 However, for thrips larvae too, predatory mites such as Amblyseius swirskii and Neoseiulus cucumeris (Figure 2B) are commercially available and effective.

 None of these pesticide products should be applied more than two times in a season.

 Strawberry transplants from nurseries may occasionally be infested with cyclamen mite (Phytonemus pallidus, Figure 1C).
 Cyclamen mites have piercing-sucking mouthparts, just like spider mites and thrips.
 These mites feed on young, folded leaves close to the crown as well as underneath flower and fruit calyces.
-Affected plants have stunted and deformed young trifoliates causing a symptom called compact-leaf mass.
+Affected plants have stunted and deformed young trifoliates causing a symptom called compact-leaf mass (Figure 1C).
 This occurs because older trifoliates remain normal sized, but younger infested trifoliates remain stunted and appear bunched up at the center of the plant when finally beginning to expand.
 Such plants do not produce any flowers, or they abort flowers under heavy cyclamen mite infestation, leading to loss of fruit yield.